TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day24.md

 We've already hit the nail on the head when it comes to MVC structure.
 The rest of the class is all about MVC frameworks, patterns, and problem-solving with code.

-So let's have a gander again at MVC on last time.
+So let's have a gander again at MVC one last time.
 An MVC application is broken into three parts:

 - `M` - Model: the data/JSON stored from Etsy, and maybe the methods that pull the data from the Etsy API
 - `V` - View: the templates created, and maybe the methods that draw them to the screen